cs4241-21a/a1-gettingstarted/README.md

 ### I used some extra HTML tags to better format my information.
 - The `div` tag was used to separate the heading, the list of previous classes, and the experience.
-This then allowed me color each section differently using CSS classes
+This then allowed me color each section differently using CSS classes.
 - The `em` tag was used to create a subtitle that was distinct from the rest of the page.
 - The `dl`, `dt`, and `dd` tags were used to organize the various technologies and methods under Experience and my level of experience with each of them.